 More information on how the IUCLID format is used in specific contexts can be found on the following pages:

 The IUCLID format is maintained and updated by the IUCLID team in collaboration with the users community, once a year.
 The format update process follows the following timeline:

-- By end of February: collection of change requests
+- Continuous activity: collection of change requests

 To share format change requests, please contact either: